-3. Motions and Stipulations to Continue.
+- 3. Motions and Stipulations to Continue.
 Continuances are granted only on a showing of good cause.
 Requests for continuances must be made before the date to be continued and by motion or stipulation, along with a proposed order.
-Motions and stipulations must be accompanied by a detailed declaration setting forth the specific reasons for the requested continuance.
+Motions and stipulations must be accompanied by a detailed declaration setting forth the specific reasons for the requested continuance and the precise deadline(s) the parties propose.
+A stipulation that fails to list the precise date(s) the parties wish to move, and the new date(s) they propose, will be denied for failure to comply with this Standing Order.
+For example, if the stipulation improperly proposes that all deadlines be moved by "60 days" without specifying the proposed new dates that would result from that requested continuance, the Court will deny the request.
 The declaration also should state whether there have been any previous requests for continuances; whether these requests were granted or denied by the Court; what efforts were made to meet the existing deadline; and what, if any, prejudice would result if the request is denied.
 Stipulations extending dates set by this Court are not effective unless approved by the Court.
-Continuances will not be granted routinely.

-4. Motions In Limine: Motions in limine shall be noticed for hearing not later than four (4) weeks before the Final Pretrial Conference date.

-5. Daubert Motions: Daubert motions shall be noticed for hearing not later than eight (8) weeks before the Final Pretrial Conference date.

-6. Motions for Class Certification: If this action is a putative class action, the parties are to act diligently and begin discovery immediately, so that the motion for class certification can be filed expeditiously.
+Continuances will not be granted routinely. - 4.
+Motions in Limine.
+Motions in limine shall be noticed for hearing on the Final Pretrial Conference Date. - 5.
+Daubert Motions.
+Daubert motions shall be noticed for hearing not later than eight (8) weeks before the Final Pretrial Conference date. - 6.
+Motions for Class Certification.
+If this action is a putative class action, the parties are to act diligently and begin discovery immediately, so that the motion for class certification can be filed expeditiously.
 This Court requires an extended briefing schedule for motions for class certification.
-Parties are advised to refer to the Court's Scheduling Order for additional guidance as to filing and timing of motions for class certification.
+Parties are advised to refer to the Court's Order Setting Scheduling Conference for additional guidance as to filing and timing of motions for class certification.